 The Coalition for Post Tubal Women (CPTwomen) advocates for women’s health rights.
-We work to educate women and the public of side effects of tubal ligation and all types of female sterilizations.
-There are thousands of websites, doctors, and organizations that explain, promote, and provide sterilization and the tubal ligation procedure, but only here will you find what doctors don't tell you about tubal ligation (and female sterilization) and women working together to create change.
+We work to educate women and the public of side effects of tubal ligation and of all types of female sterilizations which are known as "post tubal ligation syndrome" (PTLS).
+There are thousands of websites, doctors, and organizations that explain, promote, and provide sterilization and the tubal ligation procedure, but only here will you find what doctors don't tell you about tubal ligation (and female sterilization)and women working together to create change.

 Tubal ligation, female sterilization, medical devices and treatments which affect the fallopian tubes for the purpose of birth control are conceived to be permanent non-reversible forms of birth control.
 Tubal Ligation (TL), sometimes called tubal sterilization, female sterilization or “tying the tubes”, is a surgical procedure in which a physician seals shut a woman’s fallopian tubes.
 This is done surgically using coagulation (burning the tubes) (pomeroy or modified pomeroy ligation, bipolar cauterization of the tubes, or monopolar cauterization of the tubes), or by using a medical devise such as a clip (Hulka or Filshie Clip), a ring, a band, or an Ova Bloc or Essure type product to seal shut or block (obstruct) the fallopian tube.
 Other methods of sterilization includes bilateral salpingectomy (removal of both fallopian tubes), hysterectomy (removal of the uterus), and using chemicals such as Atabrine or Mepacrine (also called quinacrine) which are place into the uterus in pellet form then dissolve and scar the fallopian tubes causing the tubes to seal shut.